SoftwareQuTech/qoala-mlir/README.md

 $ source venv-311/bin/activate
 (venv-311) $
 ```

+Please remember that this repo must be build using python 3.10, 3.11 or 3.12. **Python 3.13 is explicitly
+not supported**, since a transitive dependency from MLIR (numpy <=1.26) does not support python 3.13.

 Once created (and activated), we need to install the MLIR python requirements in the same virtual environment:
 ```shell